-Industrial building inspections are executed by special/ deputy construction inspectors such as Deputy Inspection Services.
+Industrial building inspections are executed by special/ deputy construction inspectors such as Unlimited Inspection & Construction Fabrication.
 Industrial building inspections can be employed directly by the owner, or indirectly by firms that are contracted to perform the architectural/ design functions and/ or compiling geological data on soil and other topographical aspects of the job site.

-Deputy Inspection Services keeps up with the pace of the ever-changing requirements of the construction industry and makes industrial building inspection effortless for owners and contractors by offering their considerable expertise in a wide array of inspection/ testing services:
+Unlimited Inspection & Construction Fabrication keeps up with the pace of the ever-changing requirements of the construction industry and makes industrial building inspection effortless for owners and contractors by offering their considerable expertise in a wide array of inspection/ testing services:

 Slump, temperature, air content and compression testing for reinforced steel and concrete to ensure compliance with contract requirements.

 Mortar quality and pre-construction masonry prism testing for reinforced concrete.
-Deputy Inspection Services thoroughly tests during the placement of masonry units and reinforced steel, during all grouting operations and before enclosing clean outs.
+Unlimited Inspection & Construction Fabrication thoroughly tests during the placement of masonry units and reinforced steel, during all grouting operations and before enclosing clean outs.